cantonioupao/cervical_cancer_detection/README.md

 5. In the "R50Herlev.py" we need to specify the path to the directory of the Extended DA datset through "previous_model_DA_data_path".
 Also the path to the model weights (after training on the Extended DA) needs to be specified in the "previous_model_DA".FInally the path to the next dataset(that we will train on) needs to be specified in the "path_img" variable.
 It is suggested that is set to the Herlev dataset path -----> path_img = Path("path/to/smear2005Format")

 6. Then just make sure that the number of output classes is set to 7 and 5 for the Herlev and SiPakMed respectively.
 The variables "current_classes_of_dataset" and "output_classes_of_next_dataset" need to be set to 7 and 5 respectively.
-It's very important to set appropriately the number of outputs corresponding to each of your datasets, to avoid any size mismatch in the output softmax layers when loading weights and architecture from one model to another.
+It's very important to set appropriately the number of outputs corresponding to each of your datasets, to avoid any size mismatch in the output softmax layers when loading weights and architecture from one model to another

 7. Execute the "R50Herlev.py" after setting appropriate hyperparameters.
 The final output model will saved under the path specified by "save_loc" variable in the "LoadWeights.py" file.
 Both files are needed to succesfully execute R50herlev.py" file